PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 Paddle2ONNX support convert Paddle Inference model to ONNX model.
 And you can deploy with ONNX model on different inference engine, such as TensorRT, OpenVINO, MNN/TNN, NCNN and so on.
 About Paddle2ONNX details, please refer to [Paddle2ONNX](https://github.com/PaddlePaddle/Paddle2ONNX).

 PaddleClas provides an example of how to convert Paddle Inference model to ONNX model by paddle2onnx toolkit and predict by ONNX model.
-You can refer to [paddle2onnx](../../../deploy/paddle2onnx/readme_en.md) for about deployment details.
+You can refer to [paddle2onnx](../../../deploy/paddle2onnx/readme_en.md) for deployment details.